-Reading and analysis of major works of British literature from Old English through the 18th century.
+Reading and analysis of major works of classic and contemporary autobiographical writings.
 Focus on literary and historical context, close reading, and interpretation.
 Researched essays are required.

-Prerequisites: Either ENG101, ENG101E, or ENG101ALP and either ENG102 or ENG110.
-Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: Either ENG\101ALP, ENG\101E, or ENG\101 and either ENG\102 or ENG\110.
+(Fulfills a "D" course requirement or an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)